skelton-group/Phono3py-Power-Tools/Docs/phono3py-isotopes.md

 ```

 Note again that we have not used the `--read-gamma` option because we are changing the average mass at each step.

+Two effects are visible in these results.
+<i>&kappa;</i><sub>latt</sub> falls to a minimum at the 50/50 isotope ratio, which is where the mass variance at the Ga site is largest.
+The pure <sup>71</sup>Ga composition is predicted to have a lower <i>&kappa;</i><sub>latt</sub> than the <sup>69</sup>Ga composition, which must be purely down to the effect of the different atomic masses on the phonon frequencies and three-phonon interaction strengths.

 <table>
   <tr>